-166. Because of the increased number of cases, the costs of legal aid for the defence and for victims will substantially increase in 2012, by \notin 2.5 million and \notin 2.4 million respectively.
-It is important to note that such increase is the result of the direct application of the current legal aid system as endorsed by the Committee on Budget and Finance at its eighth session24 and approved by the Assembly of States Parties.
+169 Because of the increased number of cases, the costs of legal aid for the defence and for victims will substantially increase in 2012, by $\notin 2.5$ million and $\notin 2.4$ million respectively.
+It is important to note that such increase is the result of the direct application of the current legal aid system as endorsed by the Committee at its eighth session24 and approved by the Assembly.
 While the recommendation was to start a review process of the legal aid system once the first judicial cycle had been completed, the Registry has in 2011 proactively initiated a thorough revision of the current system, which it plans to continue in 2012.
-This revision is being conducted in light of the experience gathered by the Court thus far, as well as the need to ensure the most costefficient system through the adoption of efficiency measures, while ensuring that the rights of the defence are fully upheld, as well as the rights of victims to participate meaningfully and effectively in the proceedings.
+This revision is being conducted in light of the experience gathered by the Court thus far, as well as the need to ensure the most cost-efficient system through the adoption of efficiency measures, while ensuring that the rights of the defence are fully upheld, as well as the rights of victims to participate meaningfully and effectively in the proceedings.
 It should be noted in this connection that a judiciary-led initiative is currently in place to review the respective mandates and functioning of the Offices of Public Counsel for the Defence and for Victims.
 Similarly, a useful process has been undertaken by the Assembly, through its Study Group on Governance, by which States are considering measures to increase the efficiency of judicial proceedings within the Court.

-167. Furthermore, following the decision by the United Nations Security Council to refer the situation in Libya to the Court, the opening of an investigation into that situation by the Office of the Prosecutor and the issuance of three warrants of arrest have increased requests for additional support from other organs and triggered the need for an increase in the Registry's capacity to respond to these new developments.
+170. Furthermore, following the decision by the United Nations Security Council to refer the situation in Libya to the Court, the opening of an investigation into that situation by the Office of the Prosecutor and the issuance of three warrants of arrest have increased requests for additional support from other organs and triggered the need for an increase in the Registry's capacity to respond to these new developments.

-168. In addition, the Registry's budget will be particularly affected by further necessary Court-wide investments and commitments, which include salary adjustments amounting to some €1.3 million for Major Programme III, certain capital investment replacements and IPSAS implementation.
+171. In addition, the Registry's budget will be particularly affected by further necessary Court-wide investments and commitments, which include salary adjustments amounting to some $\in 1.3$ million for Major Programme III, certain capital investment replacements and IPSAS implementation.

-169. In line with the wishes of the Assembly of States Parties and the Committee on Budget and Finance, the Registry will continue to embrace efficiency in its business processes and service offerings in 2012, and to lead the Court-wide exercise targeted at improving the Court's business processes.
-Re-engineering of the Court's administrative processes will drive cost savings and contribute to its strategic objective of becoming a model of public administration.
+172. In line with the wishes of the Assembly and the Committee, the Registry will continue to embrace efficiency in its business processes and service offerings in 2012, and to lead the Court-wide exercise targeted at improving the Court's business processes.
+Reengineering of the Court's administrative processes will drive cost savings and contribute to its strategic objective of becoming a model of public administration.

-24 See Official Records ...
+24 Official Records ...
 Sixth session ...
-2007, (ICC-ASP/6/20), vol. II, part B.1, para.
+2007 (ICC-ASP/6/20), vol. II, part B.1, para.
 80.

-Table 32: Breakdown of MP III proposed budget
+Table 34: Breakdown of MP III proposed budget

-Table 33: Major Programme III: Proposed budget for 2012
+Table 35: Major Programme III: Proposed budget for 2012

-Table 34: Major Programme III: Proposed staffing for 2012
+Table 36: Major Programme III: Proposed staffing for 2012